maazKashif-999/ChronoSavior/README.md

 ## Controls
 ### Movement:
-- **Keyboard:** Use the W, A, S, D keys to move the player/ship character in the desired direction.
-(In the space shooter the ship only moves in the up and down direction for now)
+- **Keyboard:** In Lunar Skirmish use the W, A, S, D keys to move the player character in the desired direction.
+And in the Space Shooter use W,A to move the ship in the up and down direction.

 ### Aiming and Shooting:
 - **Mouse:** Aim with the mouse cursor and left-click to shoot.